dromico/inv/prompt.md

 - **Invoice Management**: Generate and download invoices for any job
 - **Subcontractor Management**: View list of all subcontractors
 - **Notifications**: Send notifications to subcontractors
+- **Bulk Actions**: Ability to select multiple jobs for simultaneous status updates or invoice generation

 ### Invoicing System